The Cello Still Sings —

-The Cello Still Sings: A Generational Story of the Holocaust and the Transformative Power of Music, PageMill Press’ first book, is scheduled to be published in summer 2021.
+The Cello Still Sings: A Generational Story of the Holocaust and of the Transformative Power of Music, from Amsterdam Publishers, is available to order from multiple vendors.

 In the last weeks of his life, my father disclosed deeply hidden secrets—stories I had never heard, about his survival of the Holocaust.
 As a child, I was haunted by the eerie hush surrounding my parents’ experiences during World War II.
 In the fifth decade of my life, the truth of their history was finally revealed, with one startling revelation.